Posted on 9th of June, 2020

 SALTO KS offers smart solutions to many of the administrative problems accompanying the COVID-19 pandemic.
 Similar to SafeEntry, event reporting permits administrators to monitor the number of people per square meter in a space, controlling the flow of people and restricting access when the limit is reached.
 Event reporting also allows administrators to contact people who might have been in the same room as an infected person.
 Selecting specific time frames for users offers supervisors the possibility of creating staggered work schedules, contributing to the safety of the employees.

-Either with or without API integrations, SALTO KS offers automatic check-ins and Mobile Key Tech, eliminating the need for mechanical keys and front desks.
-Through their SALTO KS app, building managers, hospitality operators, and site administrators can send their guests a Mobile Key, or use the remote opening functionality to let people in.
+Either with or without API integrations, SALTO KS offers automatic check-ins and Digital Key Tech, eliminating the need for mechanical keys and front desks.
+Through their SALTO KS app, building managers, hospitality operators, and site administrators can send their guests a Digital Key, or use the remote opening functionality to let people in.
 By selecting a specific time frame for a user, or simply blocking their access after they’ve completed their stay, administrators can automate the checkout process, restricting unnecessary human interactions.

-Despite using the Mobile Key, there are still surface areas administrators need to be mindful about.
+Despite using the Digital Key, there are still surface areas administrators need to be mindful about.
 Research has shown that the Coronavirus can live on surfaces up to two or three days.
 Having strict disinfecting schedules in place, and providing guests with hand sanitizers is essential to inhibit the spread of the virus once workplaces start opening up again.
 By using the BioCote antimicrobial technology, the SALTO locks reduce a broad spectrum of microbes by up to 99.9%.
 Combining this technology with standard hygienic practices significantly reduces the risk of contamination.

 The COVID-19 pandemic will be eradicated one day, but in some ways, its effects will remain in the world.
 With the help of smart technology and innovative solutions, companies can successfully adapt to the new normal.